MI Console Overview

 Timezone

-After installing the MI application, you can change the MI timezone and MySQL timezone here.
+After installing the MI application, you can change both the MI timezone and the MySQL timezone here.
 This functionality is equivalent to using the --timezone installer option.
-Information about timezone changes in Metric Insights is recorded in the audit.log.
+Information about timezone changes in Metric Insights is recorded in the audit.log file.

 NOTES: